February 27th, 2017

 I thank our students for their continued dedication and hard work, and I look forward to another exciting year of neuroscience discovery at Berkeley.

-If you are a Neuroscience Program graduate, please let us know what you are up to by contacting Candace Groskreutz, our PhD Program Coordinator.
+If you are a Neuroscience Program graduate, please let us know what you are up to by contacting Candace Groskreutz, our PhD Program Manager.